Sven Köhler (footballer, born 1966): Club career

 Köhler began his playing career in the FC Karl-Marx-Stadt team of the late-1980s, reaching the East German Cup final in 1989 and finishing as league runners-up the following year.
 After German reunification, Köhler remained with the club, now called Chemnitzer FC, and played for four and a half seasons in the 2.
 Bundesliga, before leaving to join Erzgebirge Aue during the 1995–96 season.
 After half a year, Köhler returned to Chemnitz, who had been relegated to the Regionalliga Nordost, where he remained for another five years, the third of which ended in promotion back to the second tier.
-He left after the 2016–17 season.
+Final two seasons he spent with Dynamo Dresden, retiring in 2003, aged 37.

 International career

 Köhler won two caps for East Germany, both coming in 1989.
 He made his debut as a substitute for Heiko Scholz in a 4–0 friendly win over Egypt, and also played in a 1990 FIFA World Cup qualifier against the USSR, a match which East Germany lost 3–0.